 The place is guarded by members of the Sudan Armed Forces (SAF) and the paramilitary Rapid Support Forces.

-The Public Prosecutor has told the families of the victims that the extrajudicial execution of the army officers will not pass without a fair trial of the people responsible for the killing.
+The Attorney General told the families of the victims that the extrajudicial execution of the army officers will not pass without a fair trial of the people responsible for the killing.

 On May 18 last year, the SAF reported that a mass grave was found near Serkab Mountain in Karari locality in Omdurman, that might contain the bodies of the officers executed by the former regime.

 It is the second one found since the ousting of Al Bashir from power in April 2019.
 In June this year, the Public Prosecutor reported the discovery of a mass grave in eastern Khartoum.
 The dozens of bodies found are most probably of students who fled a military training camp in 1998.